mushishi78/consequence/README.md

 my_monad.value # 4
 ```

-To create new monad types, simply inherit from monad.
+To create new monad types, simply inherit from `Monad`.

 ``` ruby
 Foo = Class.new(Monad)